Blum Capital

-Blum Capital Partners, L.P., also known as Blum Capital, is an American private equity firm, founded in 1975 by Richard C. Blum.
-The firm headquartered in San Francisco, California.
-The firm is focused on leveraged buyout, growth capital and PIPE investments in small cap and middle-market companies.
+Blum Capital Partners, L.P., also known as Blum Capital, is an American private equity firm founded in 1975 by Richard C. Blum.
+The firm is headquartered in San Francisco, California.
+It is focused on leveraged buyout, growth capital and PIPE investments in small cap and middle-market companies.
 Blum Capital became known for pioneering a hybrid strategy for investing in public companies, combining private equity and strategic block investment.

 History

 Prior to founding his eponymous firm, Richard C. Blum worked at Sutro & Co., an investment management and brokerage company.
 While working at Sutro & Co., he led a partnership that acquired the struggling Ringling Bros. and Barnum & Bailey Circus in 1967, for $8 million.
 The Circus was then sold to Mattel Inc. for $50 million, in 1971.

 Blum founded Blum Capital in 1975.
 As of 2011, Blum Capital managed $2.73 billion in stocks and investments.

 Significant investments for Blum Capital have come from Fair Isaac, Lenovo, DHL Airways, and CB Richard Ellis.

 In 1994, Blum Capital entered into a joint venture, Newbridge Capital, with Texas Pacific Group and ACON Investments to invest in Asia and Latin America.